SkygearIO/features/features/202-session-management/design.md

 Optionally, developer can enable extra information collection at client side.
-If enabled, client SDK would collect extra information about user and send them to server in a cookie.
+If enabled, client SDK would collect extra information about user and send them to server in a header.
 This collection is on best-effort basis, and fields are not guaranteed to have values.

 This information would be associated with the session.
-Server would update the session with the information provided in cookie every request (erase if not present).
+Server would update the session with the information provided in header (if present) every request.

 Following information would be collected at the moment:
 - Device name